 - Avoid being a lone wolf; consider creating a TEAM to help support your business.

-- Develop your OPERATIONS: Ongoing, consistent activities that will insure your business can continue on.
+- Develop your OPERATIONS: Ongoing, consistent activities that will ensure your business can continue on.

 - Remember to act; RAPID action is what will deliver results, not waiting around for opportunities